Writing Mafia 3 : 'We had a lot of very uncomfortable conversations'

 He acknowledged the risk Hangar 13 took in trying to write a pulpy revenge game that unfolds in a reflection of a very real place and time, and said the team took the responsibility of accurately representing '60s-era New Orleans very seriously.

-“The team understood that what we were doing was very risky, because if we didn’t get it right we’d be doing a disservice not just to eveyone who worked on the game, but to everyone who lived through this time in American history," said Harms.
+“The team understood that what we were doing was very risky, because if we didn’t get it right we’d be doing a disservice not just to everyone who worked on the game, but to everyone who lived through this time in American history," said Harms.

 So the studio went hard on research, watching documentaries (as well as movies like American Gangster and Platoon), reading books (like Matterhorn and American Desperado) and studying first-hand accounts from those who lived through the era.